 Mission Projects & Community Service

-In order to provide opportunities for our students to serve God through giving to others, volunteers coordinate mission projects such as "Operation Christmas Child", working a Gleaners' Food Bank, Salvation Army Reach Shelter week, and Missions month (February) at Cornerstone.
+To provide opportunities for our students to serve God through giving to others, volunteers coordinate mission projects such as "Operation Christmas Child," working a Gleaners' Food Bank, Salvation Army Reach Shelter week, and Missions month (February) at Cornerstone.
 This group also considers service opportunities such as making cards or baked goods for the elderly, singing at local retirement facilities and other local outreaches.
 Family opportunities also may include visits to our sister church, Military Ave EPC, to assist with their programs.

 These volunteers assist the music teacher with our evening school-wide music programs and work together to create scenery, set up staging and take down sets after the programs.

 Volunteers are needed to assist with answering phones and filling in when the secretary is in the weekly staff Bible study or out of the office temporarily.

 Parent volunteers help manage recess activities so that the students become more actively involved in group or individual activities and enjoy their recess break.
 Volunteers can commit to a regular day each week, monthly, or as needed.

 This committee coordinates or provides the refreshments for the music program receptions, Kindergarten graduation, Teacher Appreciation luncheons, and other similar events.